CAM Reconciliation Staffing Plan: Size Your Team Before Season Hits

 The Staffing Math

-Once you have total hours, staffing math is straightforward:
+Once you have total hours, the staffing math is simple:

 Available hours per analyst for reconciliation season:

-The reconciliation season runs approximately 10-12 weeks (January through March).
-An analyst who is 50% dedicated to reconciliation (the other 50% on ongoing responsibilities) has:
+The reconciliation season runs roughly 10-12 weeks (January through March).
+An analyst who is 50% dedicated to reconciliation (the other 50% on ongoing work) has:

 10 weeks × 40 hours × 50% = 200 hours available

-This is a realistic estimate.
-Analysts rarely dedicate more than 50-60% of their time to reconciliation work even during peak season because month-end accounting, tenant communications, and other responsibilities continue.
+This is a realistic number.
+Analysts rarely put more than 50-60% of their time into reconciliation even at peak, because month-end accounting, tenant communications, and other responsibilities continue.

 FTE requirement calculation: